 I have to start this review by admitting that I'm not exactly sure I haven't entirely misunderstood Shook.
 The tale of a social media star (Mia, played by Daisye Tutor) being terrorised by a mystery caller, it gets so much wrong from start to finish that it clearly fails in whatever it was trying to do.

 The plot is just as described.
 We learn that Mia is a social media star, but only because we're shown a poorly-conceived montage that is meant to give that impression.
-The very first scenes of Shook are were I started to wonder about the intention of the movie.
+The very first scenes of Shook are where I started to wonder about the intention of the movie.
 You see Mia alongside a couple of other "influencers" at a red carpet event, being photographed and made the fleeting centre of attention.
 Then you see that the people being photographed are actually just in front of a small backdrop set in a dingy alleyway.
 There isn't really any big crowd.
 It's just a few people taking part in this one moment that looks glamorous if you stay tightly focused on those in the light of the cameras.
 Is this a comment on the ways in which social media only shows what people want you to see?
 I couldn't decide, especially as I have seen similar hasty set-ups at numerous festivals over the years.
 The film, either deliberately or not, maintains this ambiguity throughout.
 Mia is a star, but is that just her own perception coloured by her circle of contacts?
 She is being terrorised, but is it real or not?
 This film claims to be a horror, but is it a horror with no care for plausibility, or is it a dark comedy making fun of social media fame and different perspectives on streamed content?

 Directed by Jennifer Harrington, her second directorial feature of the past decade (she also wrote the script, developing a story with Alesia Glidewell), it's hard to view Shook as anything other than a half-baked idea completely mishandled from start to finish.
 Harrington either seems to assume most viewers of genre fare are complete idiots who won't question anything (there's a moment in the third act involving a threat to break legs that leads to one of the most unbelievable sequences I have ever seen in something not claiming to be a spoof) or just doesn't care enough about her main premise to properly plot out a cohesive and effective chain of tension and thrills.